dohyung97022/awsGuide/README.md

       * Scaling In : Removing Instances
       * Scaling Up : Increase the EC2 Specs
       * Types
-        * Target Scaling Policy
+        * Target Tracking Scaling Policy
           * ex) CPU exceeds 75%
         * Simple Scaling Policy
           * Scales when alarm is breached
           * Legacy, not recommended
-        * Scaling Policy with steps
+        * Step Scaling Policy
           * Scales when alarm is breached
           * Escalates based on alarm
           * ex) All 2 instances if alarm value is 2